MSc in Finance - Learning Outcomes

 On completion of this degree, you will be able to:

-• carry out financial calculations for use in corporate finance decisions (for example, investment analysis), including the use of computer spreadsheets, risk and return calculations for individual securities and portfolio of securities
+• perform financial calculations for use in corporate finance decisions (for example, investment analysis), including the use of computer spreadsheets, and risk and return calculations for individual securities and portfolios of securities

-• analyse and interpret financial statements and carry out valuation of companies
+• analyse and interpret financial statements and carry out company valuations

-• carry out a review of finance literature, identify themes and apply research skills in a selected area of finance.
+• carry out a review of finance literature, identify key themes, and apply research skills in a selected area of finance

 Teaching, learning and assessment methods